 Train your inner copywriter to begin recognizing Reliable, Authentic, and Direct content which we refer to in this course as "Lean Content."
 We will review case studies of companies whose content is compelling and, as a result, builds trust.
 Additionally, we will define the difference between Content Strategy and Content Marketing and discuss the importance of how to measure engagement and conversions.

-Lesson Two: Finding The Content Our Customers Want
+Lesson 2: Finding The Content Our Customers Want

 To help find the “right” words for your content you need to study your customer’s natural (organic) language.
 Writing content based on the words that customers use helps produce content that your customers will respond to.
 We will use Google Analytics to study the analytics of an existing website in order to understand the content customers want.
 We will use Google Keyword Planner to study the keywords customers are using on search engines.
 We will also look at other tools such as organic search results and social networks.